runtimeverification/michelson-semantics/README.md

 as the package installation command.
 Consult your distribution documentation for details.

-Note that in the above command, the JDK and Clang packges typically can be substituted with more recent versions without any issues.
+Note that in the above command, the JDK and Clang packages typically can be substituted with more recent versions without any issues.

 ### Building K-Michelson